Elected officials, law makers and .

-Whether the debate takes place in Delaware County or the Supreme Court of the United States, the universal healthcare bill has been, and remains, the source of great debate between politicians despite the Supreme Court's June 28 ruling to uphold the majority of the bill.
+Whether the debate takes place in Delaware County or the Supreme Court of the United States, the universal healthcare bill has been, and remains, the between politicians despite the Supreme Court's June 28 ruling to uphold the majority of the bill.

 In front of a few dozen passionate supporters and armed with signs on Wednesday morning, Rep. Pat Meehan's (R-7) democratic challenger George Badey vocalized his thoughts regarding both the Affordable Care Act and Meehan's choice to repeal it.

 “The Affordable Care Act is an excellent law.
 It’s an important step to providing universal healthcare for all Americans," Badey said.
 “It’s a longtime coming.
 It should have been many, many years ago that this happened.”

 For Badey, two crucial components of the act are that doctors can no longer refuse coverage for preexisting conditions and that it offers tax credits for small businesses, an incentive for them to provide benefits for employees.